awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

 ## Create an Auto Scaling group from an EC2 instance \(AWS CLI\)<a name="create-asg-from-instance-aws-cli"></a>

-The following examples show how to use the AWS CLI to create an Auto Scaling group from an EC2 instance\.
+In this exercise, we demonstrate how to use the AWS CLI\.
+The console does not provide options to create an Auto Scaling group from an EC2 instance, unless you also attach the instance to the Auto Scaling group \(as described in the [Limitations](#create-asg-from-instance-limitations)\)\.

-**To create an Auto Scaling group from an EC2 instance**
+**To use your current instance as a template**
 + Use the following [create\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command to create an Auto Scaling group, `my-asg-from-instance`, from the EC2 instance `i-0e69cc3f05f825f4f`\.

   ```